questionlp/upsview/README.md

 ### Devices

-To define which devices that will be queried by **nutters**, make a copy of the `devices.json.dist` file named `devices.json`.
+To define which devices that will be queried by **upsview**, make a copy of the `devices.json.dist` file named `devices.json`.
 For each device that you want to poll, fill in the following configuration key/value pairs:

 | Key Name | Description |
 | -------- | ----------- |